 1. Size and Weight: For pros on the go and digital nomads, having a light, portable laptop is the whole point of getting a laptop.
-This is why GIGABYTE Notebooks worked to take out the bulk and built models that are ultra-light, ultra-thin and easy to carry for on the go pros.
+This is why GIGABYTE Notebooks worked to take out the bulk and built models that are ultra-light, ultra-thin and easy to carry.

 2. Screen/Display: Depending on the work you do it might be REALLY important to have a 4K screen, for people who do game dev, 3D modeling, and film editing and presentations for clients, having the best possible screen resolution is a must.
 That's why we offer people both 4K AMOLED displays and UHD HDR - When visual display makes a difference this is super important.

 4. Choosing a CPU: Let's face it, all the numbers and tech talk is overwhelming.
 Here's the deal, you want a stable and powerful CPU so you have consistent performance and are able to multi-task.
 For most people who use a lot of cloud based software and Microsoft Office Products you're going to get the best results using an i7 core.
-Sure the sales guy will tell you to use a lower spec, but here's the deal, if they aren't keeping a lot tabs open on their browser, creating graphics on Canva.com, running multiple social media accounts, or doing what most solopreneurs are doing (be you coach, consultant, graphic designer, virtual assistant, etc) they're not really giving you great advice.
-Need more info about CPUs and how to choose what you need - here's a handy article to help you understand things in simple terms.
+Sure the sales guy will tell you to use a lower spec, but here's the deal, if they aren't keeping a lot tabs open on Chrome creating graphics on Canva.com, running multiple social media accounts, or doing what most solopreneurs are doing (be you coach, consultant, graphic designer, virtual assistant, etc) they're not really giving you great advice.
+The all new Intel 10th Gen i7 has up to 8 cores and is out of this world fast.

 5. Choosing the GPU: GPU stands for Graphics Processing Unit, you might have heard these referenced to as a 'graphics card'.
 If you do any kind of video editing which render HD or 4K, then you probably need to lean in towards the Nvidia GeForce RTX Studio Cards.
-If you're doing simple YouTube videos and some photoshop, you can get away with the RTX 2060, if you're doing heavier editing, working with Unreal Engine, Nuke, 3D Coat or Maya, then you'll be happier with an RTX 2070.
-(For real heavy lifting you'll want the RTX 2080)
+If you're doing simple YouTube videos and some photoshop, you can get away with the RTX 2060, if you're doing heavier editing, working with Unreal Engine, Nuke, 3D Coat or Maya, then you'll be happier with an RTX 2070 and the RTX 2070 Super Max Q..
+(For real heavy lifting you'll want the RTX 2080 Max Q)

 If the RTX Studio GPUs are outside of your budget and you're doing e-commerce and blogging with a bit of YouTube or streaming tossed in, the Nvidia GeForce GTX 1660 ti will work just fine.